chad-autry/wac-acme/README.md

 * Packaged as a docker image
 * Requires host networking to access etcd
-* Requires e-mail and domain passed as parameters
+* Requires e-mail and domain passed in etcd
 * Creates a certificate
 * Distributes the http challenege response through etcd
     * Waits 30 seconds for endpoints to host the challenge response